Accessibility links

 Andriy Dubchak

-Andriy Dubchak is a correspondent and photographer who has worked for RFE/RL's Ukrainian Service since 2003.
-He specializes in telling the stories of soldiers and civilians caught up in the conflict in eastern Ukraine.
+Andriy Dubchak is the founder and director of the independent reporting media outlet Donbas Frontliner and was a correspondent and photographer for many years for RFE/RL's Ukrainian Service.
+He specializes in telling the stories of soldiers and civilians caught up in the war in eastern Ukraine.
 He received a 2022 Free Media Award from the Fritt Ord and ZEIT foundations for his "courageous professional reporting from battle zones."
 He also received a Lovie award for his coverage of the Maidan protests in 2014 and a Gold Medal in the LifePressPhoto competition in 2020.

 XS